turbulenz/turbulenz_engine/docs/source/turbulenz_services/datashare_api.rst

 **Limiting the number of players**

-The number of players that can join a data share has to be limited client-side.
+Currently, the number of players that can join a data share has to be limited client-side.
 This can be achieved by using the :ref:`dataShare.users <datashare_users>` property.

 ::